 This provision will be managed by Ready Homes, a Home Office contractor for the south-west.

 Who makes the decision on where asylum seekers are placed?

 The Home Office makes the decision on which properties are used and makes all arrangements.
 We were not involved in the decision and are not consulted about the choice of hotels or placement of asylum seekers in the area.

 The Home Office will provide basic support, food and toiletries, and contract Migrant Help, a phone line that offers support with asylum registration and other issues.

-In Somerset, a multi-agency group has been organised with key partners across the County; this includes NHS commissioners and providers, Avon and Somerset Police, Somerset Council (including Housing, Children’s and Adults Social Care, Education and Public Health), town and parish councils, CHARIS, RAFT, churches and other charities and voluntary sector providers.
+In Somerset, a multi-agency group has been organised with key partners across the County; this includes NHS commissioners and providers, Avon and Somerset Police, Somerset Council (including Housing, Children’s and Adults Social Care, Education and Public Health), town and parish councils, Christian Help and Action for Refugees in Somerset (CHARIS), Refugee Aid From Taunton (RAFT), churches and other charities and voluntary sector providers.